Sous-Chefs-Boneyard/website/content/contributing.md

 ## Functional and Unit Tests

-This cookbook is set up to run tests under [Test Kitchen](http://kitchen.ci/).
-It uses serverspec to run integration tests after the node has been converged to verify that the state of the node.
+Our cookbooks are set up to run tests under [Test Kitchen](http://kitchen.ci/).
+They use InSpec to run integration tests after the nodes have converged to verify that the system state..

 Test kitchen should run completely without exception using the default [baseboxes provided by Chef](http://chef.github.io/bento/).
 Because Test Kitchen creates VirtualBox machines and runs through every configuration in the .kitchen.yml file, it may take some time for these tests to complete.